 Once installation is complete, gas logs are a fraction of the cost of a traditional fire in the long run and an excellent source of heat and light during power outages.
 The logs will last for many years with proper care, thereby eliminating the need to stock and replenish firewood.
 Annual chimney cleaning also becomes unnecessary.
 Furthermore, gas is less expensive and more efficient than wood per BTU burned.

 Wood fireplaces introduce particulates to our environment as the wood burns, adding to the already overburdened atmosphere.
 The EPA is now regulating the amount of particulates that a wood stove can emit, and - in many states and municipalities - there are burn bans during the winter months that can prevent you from using your fireplace.
 You could potentially face fines if you burn wood in a non-certified fireplace during the ban.
 Gas logs are not affected by burn bans.
 Gas is a “cleaner” burning fuel that has a significantly reduced environmental impact.

 You will need to know what type of venting for the gas logs you will need.
 Vented Gas Logs utilize your existing chimney as the vent, and some heat will be lost up the chimney.
 Adding a Fireback behind the set will radiant more heat into the room.
-Vent Free Gas Logs do not require a chimney and will provide a greater amount of heat in the room.
+Ventless or Vent Free Gas Logs do not require a chimney and will provide a greater amount of heat in the room.